akmtaiwansoftware/docs/reference/ui/advanced-device-connectivity/README.md

 # Resources

-The *Resources* page is where you may add attributes to your devices (e.g., temperature).
-Resources are defined by alias and format and delimit the data model of your devices.
+The *Resources* page is where you may add attributes (or "alias"es) to your devices (e.g., temperature, status, etc.).
+Resources represent a device's digital twin in the cloud.
+A resource is identified by its alias, and the resource's unit (e.g., °C) can be specified to further clarify the alias's measurement.
+It is possible to restrict values to ranges (0-100) or to discrete values ("open", "closed", "jammed").
+The current resource value for a given device is visible when browsing the device in the project and is accessible to scripts, which can then act on reported values in any number of ways.

 ![Resources](assets/resources.png)